bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-08-26-Emory_Business_Essentials_1_Intro_2026_08_26.md

 [**What do you mean by "business"?**]

-Key questions
+Key questions.

-People might ponder
+People might ponder.

 Grads: "Why are companies so good at making money?"